collapsed-stacks/startups/questions/12806/contacting-an-ex-employee-of-a-potential-client.md

 - posted by: [Jeff O'Neill](https://stackexchange.com/users/46273/jeff-o-neill) on 2017-06-09
 - score: 2

-<p>This is not unethical and not sneaky, and it is a great way to better understand how a company operates.</p>
+This is not unethical and not sneaky, and it is a great way to better understand how a company operates.

-<p>You'll need to be careful in approaching the former employee because they might find it weird that a stranger is contacting them, but if you do it right, you should be able to get them to talk to you.</p>
+You'll need to be careful in approaching the former employee because they might find it weird that a stranger is contacting them, but if you do it right, you should be able to get them to talk to you.

-<p>As long as you are not asking them to divulge confidential information, you are fine.
-Asking how the employer negotiates does not strike me as being confidential.</p>
+As long as you are not asking them to divulge confidential information, you are fine.
+Asking how the employer negotiates does not strike me as being confidential.